Emmanuel Iyogun: International career

 Iyogun represented England U20 during the 2020 Six Nations Under 20s Championship and scored a try in a defeat against Wales.

 In July 2024 Iyogun was called up to the senior England squad for their tour of New Zealand after an injury to Joe Marler although he did not make an appearance.
-Later that year in November 2024 Iyogun played for the England A side in a victory over Australia A. He was selected for the England A squad again in November 2025.
+Later that year in November 2024 Iyogun played for the England A side in a victory over Australia A. In November 2025 he made more appearances at that level against All Blacks XV and Spain.

+Iyogun was included in the senior England squad for the inaugural 2026 Nations Championship.
+On 18 July 2026, he made his Test debut coming off the bench as a replacement for Ellis Genge during an away victory against Argentina.

 Personal life

 Born in Madrid, alongside his rugby career Iyogun is studying a joint-honours Law and Criminology degree.